Introduction to HDFS Architecture

 2. Secondary NameNode

-Secondary NameNode is also called as a checkpoint node because it performs regular checkpoints.
+Secondary NameNode is also called a checkpoint node because it performs regular checkpoints.
 It acts as a helper for primary NameNode.

-Secondary NameNode performs the following tasks
+Secondary NameNode performs the following tasks.

 - Secondary NameNode combines FsImage and EditLogs from the NameNode.